JennaRay/Spring23-CSE210/README.md

 # cse210-ww-student-template
-This is the starter code for students in the worldwide content version of CSE 210.
+This is the part where I say I don't want ya, I'm stronger than I've been before~~

 This repository contains the starter code for many different projects.
 They are arranged as follows: